xKDR/GSoC/2022/Survey.jl/iulia-dumitru-final.md

 comment, every documentation page has taught me a lot.
-I learned about survey statistics, statistics software and people's expectations about statistics software (which are not great - people expect it to be slow or expensive), about working with a very cool team (thank you xKDR, and special thank you, Ayush!) and tons about Julia and starting a package in Julia.
+I learned about survey statistics, statistics software and people's expectations about statistics software (which are not great - people expect it to be slow or expensive), about working with a very cool team (thank you xKDR, and special thank you Ayush!) and tons about Julia and starting a package in Julia.
 For example, I found out there's a way to create [package templates](https://invenia.github.io/PkgTemplates.jl/stable/).
 There is also a very useful [formatting package](https://domluna.github.io/JuliaFormatter.jl/dev/), or